-4203.
-New Testament Greek Exegesis I.
+4303.
+New Testament Greek Exegesis: Narrative.

-A course on Greek syntax focusing on the application of a comprehensive exegetical method.
-Prerequisite: GREK 2213.
-Fall of oddnumbered years.
+A course on Greek grammar and syntax focusing on the application of a comprehensive exegetical method to passages from narrative sections of the Greek New Testament.
+Prerequisites: GREK 3303 or permission of instructor.
+Spring of odd-numbered years.

-4213.
-New Testament Greek Exegesis II.
+4313.
+New Testament Greek Exegesis: Epistles.